 I brought up Bernie Sanders.

-He goes, communist.
+He goes, communist?

 I know they call him a socialist, but he's a communist.

-And he goes, Whoever thinks of weddings in Moscow.
+And he goes, whoever thinks of weddings in Moscow?

-Yeah, let's go to communist Russia.
+Let's go to communist Russia.

 Great.

-Um, and you can see it, like you got the MSDNC crowd, Ram Emanuel, Deadfish, his crowd, the Clinton crowd, the Obama crowd, the Hillary crowd, they all hate Bernie Sanders.
+Like you got the MSDNC crowd, Rahm Emmanuel, Deadfish, his crowd, the Clinton crowd, the Obama crowd, the Hillary crowd.

 And it's fascinating because the president said, I can see it.